What actions can an employer take to make itself more competitive in the recruitment marketplace?

 - Stable recession proof industry

-Actually every organization has USPs as an employer.
+Actually every organisation has USPs as an employer.
 It is essential that they be established from the outset and clearly communicated to everyone involved in the interview process.

 Other points to bear in mind: